 Research Vessel "Limanda"

-At the end of 2020 the new research vessel „Limanda“ was putting into commission by Rostock University.
-From now on it can by booked by researches of universities of Mecklenburg-Vorpommern for daytime cruises in the shallow coastal waters.
-Responsible for the requirements planning of our university is Irmgard Blindow (phone: 038300 50251, email: email@example.com).
+Since the end of 2020 the research vessel „Limanda“ was put into commission by Rostock University.
+It can be booked by researches of universities in Mecklenburg-Vorpommern for cruises in the shallow coastal waters.
+Please contact Irmgard Blindow (phone: 038300 50251, email: email@example.com).

 More details: data sheet of research catamaran "Limanda" (PDF)